Fernando-Magnabosco/Sorting/README.md

-First,

-> make array

-to compile the array utilitary

-Then,

-> make sorting-algorithm-name

-to compile the sorting algorithm
+This repository contains a lot of sorting algorithms in C language;

+The source code of all of them is available at src directory.
+The lib directory contains a library with all objects;

+All the algorithms are listed in the algorithms header file;
-You can change the size of the array by changing the value of macro SIZE at **hdr/array_utilities.h** (necessary a make array after)
+You can change the size of the array by changing the value "SIZE" macro inside array_utilities.h file;

-You can test the sorting algorithm by running the following command:

-> python3 auto_test.py n_tests sorting_algorithm_name

-obs: object code inside obj might be outdated, please update it before running